Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 10.31.49 UTC
+- WIB: Jumat, 10 Januari 2025 11.29.05 UTC
-- WITA: Jumat, 10 Januari 2025 11.31.49 UTC
+- WITA: Jumat, 10 Januari 2025 12.29.05 UTC
-- WIT: Jumat, 10 Januari 2025 12.31.49 UTC
+- WIT: Jumat, 10 Januari 2025 13.29.05 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: inspirational
+Kategori: technology